 We recognise that the public sector equality duty has three aims and they are to:

-Carleton High School will annually review how well we achieve these aims with regard to the protected groups under the Equality Act (2010) (race, disability, gender, gender re-assignment, age, pregnancy and maternity, marital status, religion and belief and sexual orientation.).
+Carleton High School annually reviews how well we achieve these aims with regard to the protected groups under the Equality Act 2010 (race, disability, gender, gender re-assignment, age, pregnancy and maternity, marital status, religion and belief, and sexual orientation).
 We believe that the Equality Act provides a framework to support our commitment to valuing diversity, tackling discrimination, promoting equality and fostering good relationships between people.
 It also ensures that we continue to tackle issues of disadvantage and underachievement of different groups.

-- To ensure that staff and governors are aware of current legislation surrounding equality and diversity
+- To ensure that staff and SPRBs are aware of current legislation surrounding equality and diversity.

-- Monitor the incidence of the use of homophobic, sexist and racist language by students in our academies.
+- Monitor the incidence of the use of homophobic, sexist and racist language by students in our school.